 Click on contest titles below to get to websites for the most recent deadlines, submission guidelines, entry fees, and $ awards.
-If you know of contests not listed here or know of changes to information below or broken links to referred websites below, please email WWA’s executive director at email@example.com This listing is offered for your information and not meant to be an endorsement for any contest (except for WWA’s own Jade Ring Contest).
+If you know of contests not listed here or know of changes to information below or broken links to referred websites below, please email Board Member Kim Suhr at firstname.lastname@example.org.
+This listing is offered for your information and not meant to be an endorsement for any contest (except for WWA’s own Jade Ring Contest).

 Anisfield-Wolf Book Awards For fiction and nonfiction writers who have recently published a book that “contributes to our understanding of racism and our appreciation of the rich diversity of human cultures.
 Offers $10,000 cash as well media and publicity opportunities.
 Submissions must be published in the prior year.
 Annual submission window is September 1 through December 31

 Bartleby Snopes Annual Dialogue Only Contest: $, up to 2,000 words

 Blue Mountain Arts Poetry Contest: $, poems for greeting cards